 Matcha Genmaicha is a very special and somewhat unusual tea from Japan.
 As the name suggests, it is a mixture of matcha (whole green tea leaves ground down to a fine powder) and Japanese Genmaicha tea (which in turn is a combination of Sencha leaves with toasted brown rice).
 This particular Matcha Genmaicha is certified fully organic by the Japanese Ministry of Agriculture, Forestry and Fisheries.
+It is also commonly known as Matcha Iri Genmaicha (抹茶入玄米茶).
 This particular crop is from 2019.

 Genmaicha, literally ’brown rice tea’ is a very popular tea in Japan.
 Historically speaking, this type of tea started life as a tea aimed at poor Japanese, hence the moniker ‘people’s tea’.
 The addition of rice served the purpose of bulking out the precious leaves so this type of drink was more affordable.
 As the addition of toasted rice creates such a unique flavour, this tea gained popularity both in Japan and in the West.
 Some people refer to it as ‘popcorn tea’ due to this flavour as well as some popped rice present in some teas, which looks like popcorn.